 Hills & Dales’ Emergency Department provides high-quality emergency care 24 hours a day, 365 days per year, and is equipped to handle a full range of medical emergencies and injuries.
-The Emergency Department is staffed with experienced physicians and nurses with advanced trauma certifications, as well as certifications in both adult and pediatric life support.
+The Emergency Department is staffed with Board Certified/Board Eligible physicians and nurses with advanced trauma certifications, as well as certifications in both adult and pediatric life support.

 For all emergencies, call 9-1-1 immediately!

 Call 989-872-2121 if you need to reach Hills & Dales General Hospital’s ER Department.

 For non-emergency illnesses and injuries, we offer an Extended Hours Clinic.

 Hills & Dales General Hospital is a designated Level IV Trauma Facility - they achieved this designation November 2016; making them the first hospital in Michigan to earn this designation.

 As a Level IV Trauma Facility, Hills & Dales becomes a designated part of the State Wide Trauma System; endeavoring to help improve the care and outcomes provided to all trauma patients.
 Hills & Dales provides evaluation, stabilization, and diagnostic capabilities for injured patients.
 Some of the key components to the designation include:

 - Having basic emergency department facilities to implement ATLS (Advanced Trauma Life Support) protocols with 24-hour laboratory and radiology coverage.